 The meniscus is a piece of cartilage that provides a cushion between your thighbone (femur) and shinbone (tibia).
 There are two menisci in each knee joint.
 They can be damaged or torn during activities that put pressure on or rotate the knee joint.
 Taking a hard tackle on the football field or a sudden pivot on the basketball court can result in a meniscus tear.

 You don’t have to be an athlete to get a meniscus tear, though.
 Simply getting up too quickly from a squatting position can also cause a meniscal tear.
 According to Boston Children’s Hospital, more than 500,000 meniscal tears take place in the United States each year.

 Treatment options can vary from at-home remedies to outpatient surgery, depending on the severity of your injury.
-You can prevent this injury by performing exercises that will strengthen the leg muscles and using proper techniques during contact activities or sports.
+You can help prevent this injury by performing exercises that will strengthen your leg muscles and using proper techniques during contact activities or sports.

 The meniscus can be torn during activities that cause direct contact or pressure from a forced twist or rotation.
 A sudden pivot or turn, deep squatting, or heavy lifting can lead to injury.
-Many sport athletes are at risk for tearing the meniscus.
-Sports that require sudden turns and stops, such as football, basketball, soccer, and tennis, may put you at higher risk for meniscus tears.
+Many athletes are at risk for a meniscus tear.
+Sports that require sudden turns and stops, such as the following may put you at higher risk for meniscus tears:

 When a meniscus tear occurs, you may hear a popping sound around your knee joint.
-Afterwards, you may experience:
+Afterward, you may experience: